luis-nyt/genai-tpl-demos-games-web-style-audit/README.md

 ## View Online

-These audits are hosted on GitHub Pages: [View Audits](https://[username].github.io/nyt-games-audits/)
+These audits are hosted on Vercel: [View Audits](https://tpl-consistency-opportunities.vercel.app/)

 ## About

-These audits help identify design system opportunities, component reuse patterns, and standardization possibilities across the NYT Games ecosystem.
+These audits help identify TPL consistency opportunities, design system gaps, component reuse patterns, and standardization possibilities across the NYT Games ecosystem.
+The goal is to improve consistency and reduce technical debt through better Template Pattern Library adoption.